sit/wrkb/kb/champions/ambessa.md

 ---
 abilities:
 - description: 'Drakehoud''s Step : Ambessa''s next attack within 4 seconds of triggering
-    Feint has increased range, attacks 50% faster, deals 1 + champion level X 3 (
+    Feint is 50% faster, has increased range, deals 14 ( +2.5 + 25% bonus AD ) bonus
-    +1.5% +0.02% bonus AD ) of the target''s max Health as bonus physical damage ,
-    and restores 50 Energy (increases at level 1 / 6 / 11) to herself (stacks 3 times).
+    physical damage , and restores 50 Energy ( increases at level 1 / 6 / 11 ).
+Stacks
-    Feint : Upon casting an ability, Ambessa dashes a short distance in the left joystick''s direction.'
+    up to 3 times.
+Feint : Pushing the left joystick right after casting an ability causes Ambessa to dash a short dinstance in that direction.'
   name: "Drakehound\u2019s Step"
   slot: P
 - cooldowns:
   - 9.0
   - 8.0
+  - 8.0
   - 7.0
-  - 6.0
   costs:
   - 70.0
   - 70.0
   - 70.0
   - 70.0
   description: 'Cunning Sweep : Swings her Twin Drakehounds in a semi-circle in front
-    of her, dealing 40 / 65 / 90 / 115 ( +60% bonus AD ) physical damage .
-Damage
+    of her, dealing 40 / 50 / 60 / 90 ( +30% bonus AD ) physical damage + 2% / 2.5%
+    / 3% / 3.5% ( +0.02% bonus AD ) of the target''s max Health .
+Damage is increased
+    to 80 / 100 / 120 / 140 ( +60% bonus AD ) physical damage + 4% / 5% / 6% / 7%
-    is increased to 70 / 105 / 140 / 175 ( +90% bonus AD ) for enemies hit at the
+    ( +0.04% bonus AD ) of the target''s max Health for enemies at the edge of the strike.
-    outer edge.
 If Cunning Sweep hits its targets, after a brief delay, it transforms into Sundering Slam for 3.5 seconds.
-Sundering Slam : Ruthlessly cleaves enemies in a line, dealing 55 / 80 / 105 / 130 ( +60% bonus AD ) physical damage .
-The first target hit takes 80 / 120 / 160 / 200 ( +100% bonus AD ) to 95 / 160 / 225
+Sundering Slam : Ruthlessly cleaves enemies in a line, dealing 90 / 120 / 150 / 180 ( +90% bonus AD ) physical damage + 4% / 5% / 6% / 7% ( +0.04 bonus AD ) of the target''s max Health against the first
+    enemy hit.
+All other targets take 45 / 60 / 75 / 90 ( +45% bonus AD ) physical
-    / 290 ( +20% bonus AD ) increased physical damage based on their missing Health
+    damage + 2% / 2.5% / 3% / 3.5% ( +0.02% bonus AD ) of their max Health .'
-    percent .
-Deals 100% damage to monsters.'
   name: Cunning Sweep / Sundering Slam
   slot: '1'
 - cooldowns:
+  - 15.0
   - 14.0
   - 13.0
   - 12.0
-  - 11.0
   costs:
   - 70.0
   - 70.0
   - 70.0
   - 70.0
-  description: Girds herself for a showdown, gaining a shield that absorbs 97 ( +125%
+  description: Braces herself for a showdown, gaining a shield that absorbs 95 ( +125%
-    bonus AD ) damage for 1.5 seconds.
-Builds up Energy for 0.5 seconds before unleashing a shockwave, dealing 60 / 90 / 120 / 150 ( +50% bonus AD ) physical damage to
+    bonus AD ) damage for 1.5 seconds and blocking all crowd control effects for 0.5 seconds.
+She then unleashes a shockwave, dealing 70 / 100 / 130 / 160 ( +80% bonus
-    nearby enemies.
-If the shield absorbs damage from enemy champions, large monsters, or enemy turrets, shockwave damage increases to 95 / 145 / 195 / 245 ( +80% bonus
+    AD ) physical damage to nearby enemies.
+If she braced herself from an immobilizing effect, the shockwave deals 105 / 150 / 195 / 240 ( +120% bonus AD ) physical
-    AD ) physical damage .
+    damage .
   name: Repudiation
   slot: '2'
 - cooldowns: